 entice (en-TYSS).
 To tempt in a pleasing fashion; to attract or lure.
 The delicious aroma emanating from the bakeshop often ENTICES me to stop in and pick up a doughnut or muffin on my way to work.

 inveigle (in-VAY-gull).
-To convince or persuade someone through trickery, dishonesty, or flattery.

-Craig INVEIGLED the dean to allow him to graduate even though he failed to meet the foreign-language requirement of the university.
+To lure, entice; to win over by ingenuity or flattery.
+Craig INVEIGLED the dean into allowing him to graduate even though he failed to meet the foreign-language requirement of the university.